xenocrat/HTTPHeader/README.md

 ## Usage

 Methods for inspecting response headers must be supplied with a string containing a single header (with or without field name) or a complete HTTP response.
-Methods for inspecting request headers can optionally be supplied with a string containing a single header (with or without field name) or a complete HTTP request; if not supplied with a string, these methods will attempt to read the value for the current request from the `$_SERVER` superglobal.
+Methods for inspecting request headers can optionally be supplied with a string containing a single header (with or without field name) or a complete HTTP request; if not supplied with a string, these methods will attempt to read the value from the `$_SERVER` superglobal.
 Methods will return `false` if the header is not present or cannot be parsed.

 ### `HTTPHeader::Accept($string = null)`